NTrevisani/WWPaf/README.md

 To run type:

-./run.sh 0
+./run.sh "njets"

-./run.sh 1
+where njets = 0,1,2

-./run.sh 2
+root files are stored in rootFiles/"njets"jets/channel

-root files are stored in rootFiles/
+where channel indicates the decay channel (EE,EMu,MuE,SF,OF,All)

 the analysis is carried on in: